-City of Madison AHF, Key Bank and MAHC contributions, deferred fees, and Owner Investment are committed to the project.
-Other sources including primary mortgage and tax credit equity are underwritten based on current market standards with the expectation that written commitments will be achieved.
-We are currently negotiating a term sheet with Key Bank for debt and equity.
+Deferred Fee and Owner Investment are secured, and other sources including primary mortgage, subordinate debt, and tax credit equity are underwritten based on current market standards with the expectation that written commitments will follow potential tax credit award.

 JJ.
 If the project will be applying for tax credits, please indicate which applications will be submitted (e.g. 4%, 9%, senior), the proposed timeline for submittal.